 "I hated these forms and wanted a better way to do reporting," Tsakiris said.

 After looking at various mystery shopping platforms to streamline the process, he found Prism Intelligence's version, iSecretShop, offered a user-friendly dashboard to view all shop results in one place, as well as a large pool of shoppers so he would no longer need to source his own.
-Shortly after, Tsakiris created his own MSP -- Aloha Served Daily, recently rebranded as true[BX] -- in response to other companies unhappy with their own in-house programs.
+Shortly after, Tsakiris created his own MSP -- Aloha Served Daily, later rebranded as true[BX] -- in response to other companies unhappy with their own in-house programs.

 "A lot of customers are saying the software, reporting tools and features that come along with [the Prism platform] are a hugely different experience from other vendors," said Tsakiris, now CEO of true[BX].
 "They're now able to make educated decisions about what they should change in their business."

 True[BX] quickly moved beyond the island state's restaurant business.

 "We are now able to see how long people are waiting in line and how many customers funnel through in a given amount of time," said Nicole Brandt, store operations trainer for Honolulu-based Times Supermarkets, a true[BX] customer.
 "This is a customer pain point that we need to be aware of, and the report allows us to see this."